Multifaceted Emotion Regulation Theory (MERT) © Simone de Hoogh – Preliminary Version

 So many things can go wrong.
 We’ll probably crash…

 There is no change possible without awareness.
 The first step towards change is to grow awareness and appreciating ourselves for that.
-At this level we start using the Raising Awareness Process to focus on growing awareness.
+In this facet we start using the Raising Awareness Process to focus on growing awareness.
 Our aim is to become aware of everything that we want to change.

-On this level we refocus from goal-oriented to process oriented.
+In this facet we refocus from goal-oriented to process oriented.

 When my daughter was eight months old, she found a sandwich with peanut butter on the table and tried to put it in the VHS video slide.
 My daughter didn’t do anything wrong, she was just exploring her environment with the intrinsic motivation that every child has innately that will drive them to learn everything they need to learn.